 Aunt Bev's Vegetarian Chopped Liver

-- 2 tbsp vegetable oil (I prefer olive oil)
+- 2 tbsp vegetable oil (the original recipe calls for vegetable oil)

 - 15 oz peas, drained (1 can)